PART I: PUNTIFICATORS

 It's HILLARYous when you use as many syllables as you can.

 OFFICIAL SOMETIMES-ENFORCED (WHEN THE PUNNING IS JUST SO DAMN GOOD THAT THIS HAS TO BE HARDER OR ELSE WE WILL NEVER GO HOME) EXTRA-ADVANCED RULES:

 - Made up names: Clearly you made up that proper noun in order to force the pun.

 - The "Kenny Cloggins" Rule of Forced Rhymes: You can't get away with just substituting the first letter (or adding a letter to the beginning) of the word that you’re purporting to pun on (for example, the category is shoes and you say "My favorite musician is Kenny CLOGgins").

 - The "Reese's" Rule: Watch the derivatives, acronyms and abbreviations.
-Examples - once "Reese's Pieces" has been used, "Reese's" is out.
+Examples - once "Reese's Pieces" has been used, other "Reese's” are out.
 Once "HR" has been used, "Human Resources" is out.
 Once "happy" has been used, "happiness" is out.

 *Disclaimer: Judging puns is a very silly idea.